bazhil/torrent_bot/README.md

 # Torrent Bot

+**ATTENCION:** This code is a prototype with minimal functionality.

 A Telegram bot for managing and interacting with rutracker.org dump from 2014 year.
 This bot is built using Python.
 Note, that using information from rutracker.org can be illegal in some countries and don't use it for outlaw activity.
 This is educatable project, which can be used as prototype of something better.